QED-92/cyber-security/modules/AttackingApplicationsWithFfuf/notes.md

 ## VHOST Fuzzing

 Vhost fuzzing is the go-to method for subdomain fuzzing in a HTB environment.
-A Vhost is basically a subdomain served on the same server as the main domain, and thus, has the **same IP-address**.
+A vhost is basically a subdomain served on the same server as the main domain, and thus, has the **same IP-address**.
 Vhosts allow a single IP-address to serve several different web pages.
 Vhost fuzzing work by fuzzing the **Host header** in the HTTP request

 Basic syntax: